SamuelPerrin/hieronymus/client/src/content/documents/the-case-for-malibu.md

 collectionId: 202504281055
 transcribedBy: Sam Perrin
 transcriptionDate: 2024-11-01
-lastUpdated: 2025-04-28
+lastUpdated: 2025-04-29
 ---
 “The Case for Malibu” is an essay arguing that Pepperdine should accept the Adamson family’s offer of a plot of land in Malibu.
-It was written in March 1968 by [[William S. Banowsky]], who would soon become executive vice president of Pepperdine University.
+It was written by [[William S. Banowsky]], who would soon become executive vice president of Pepperdine University.
 The essay is included in a letter to Pepperdine president [[M. Norvel Young]].

 If this is the five-page letter mentioned on page 80 of Banowsky’s memoir *The Malibu Miracle*, the original letter may have been written October 26, 1967.